dronelink/dronelink-dji-example-android/README.md

 ## License

-DronelinkExample is available under the MIT license.
+DronelinkDJIExample is available under the MIT license.
 See the LICENSE file for more info.